pandastrike/madpanda/README.md

     git clone git@github.com:dyoder/madpanda.git
     cd madpanda
     npm install
+    cp example.config.coffee config.coffee

+You'll want to edit config.coffee and put your server password in.
+Then you're set to run it:

     bin/madpanda

 All the interesting source is in `index.coffee`.
 The Eliza code is adapted from [aeter/eliza-coffee][].